 Adverse effects associated with thiazide diuretics

 The risks associated with thiazide diuretics include hypokalemia and metabolic alkalosis.
 The adverse effect of hypokalemia is explained by increased sodium concentration in the distal tubular system, which causes the exchange and loss of potassium and hydrogen ions for the reabsorption of sodium.
 This mechanism is mediated by the aldosterone-sensitive sodium channels.
-The risk of hypokalemia is greater during the first two weeks of therapy, and close monitoring is warranted during this period.
+The risk of hypokalemia is greater during the first 2 weeks of therapy, and close monitoring is warranted during this period.

 Another adverse effect associated with thiazide diuretics is gout, which is caused by hyperuricemia induced by these drugs; gout is an indication to change to another class of drug.
 Other adverse effects include hypercalcemia (due to the inhibition of renal calcium excretion), erectile dysfunction, severe hyponatremia in some cases, increased risk of polymorphic ventricular tachycardia (due to potassium loss), alteration in lipid levels, and development of glucose intolerance.

 There are some studies showing an increased risk of sudden cardiac death is associated with thiazide diuretics, especially at higher doses (greater than 25 mg daily dose of hydrochlorothiazide), but there is no conclusive evidence.
 The postulated mechanism of sudden cardiac death is the increased risk of ventricular fibrillation associated with potassium loss.

-Angiotensin-converting Enzyme Inhibitors (ACE) and Angiotensin II Receptor Blockers (ARB)
+Angiotensin-converting Enzyme Inhibitors (ACEIs) and Angiotensin II Receptor Blockers (ARBs)

 Classification and mechanism of action

 The ACE inhibitors include captopril, enalapril, ramipril, fosinopril, perindopril, trandolapril, and benazepril.
-This group of drugs inhibits the conversion of angiotensin 1 to angiotensin 2 (Figure 1).
+This group of drugs inhibits the conversion of angiotensin I to angiotensin II (Figure 1).
 ACE inhibitors decrease blood pressure by reduction of sympathetic activity, arteriolar vasoconstriction, aldosterone production, and ADH secretion.
 The ARBs include losartan, candesartan, valsartan, telmisartan, irbesartan, and olmesartan.
 These drugs block the receptors that are acted on by angiotensin II.